AlanLuu/lox-go/README.md

         - Subset test: `a <= b`
         - Proper superset test: `a > b`
         - Superset test: `a >= b`
-    - The following cannot be used as set elements: dictionary, list, set
+    - The following cannot be used as set elements: buffer, dictionary, list, set
     - Besides these operations, sets also have some methods associated with them:
         - `set.add(element)`, which adds an element to the set if it is not already in the set.
 This method returns `true` if the element was successfully added, `false` if it was not, and throws a runtime error if the element is an object that cannot be a set element
         - `set.clear()`, which removes all elements from the set